Tammy Hembrow Spills Out Of Itty-Bitty Orange Bikini For Sexy New Instagram Snap

 “D**n babe!!
 Body goals AF,” commented a third.

 Tammy has been enjoying some time in the states for the week, starting with a trip to Hawaii.
 The model sizzled in a slew of skimpy bikinis during her tropical vacation, where she spent time at both the pool and the beach.
-Shortly after, the stunner jetted off to Coachella for a weekend of fun and fabulous musical acts, wowing her fans with some amazing ensembles such as the orange-themed look debuted in her latest Instagram snap.
+Shortly after, the stunner jetted off to Coachella for a weekend of fun and fabulous musical acts, wowing her fans with some amazing ensembles, such as the orange-themed look she debuted in her latest Instagram snap.